-The sanctuary, situated about 230 kilometers from Ernakulam railway station and nearly 204 kilometers from Cochin International Airport is great place to spend some quiet moments in the lap of wildlife and nature.
+The sanctuary, situated about 230 kilometers from Ernakulam railway station and nearly 204 kilometers from Cochin International Airport is a great place to spend some quiet moments in the lap of wildlife and nature.

 Idukki Wildlife Sanctuary

 The Idukki Wildlife Sanctuary is spread in a total area of 105.364 kilometers and is one of the most naturally blessed regions of Kerala.
-Situated at a stunning heights of 450-748 meters above sea level, diverse species of beasts such as sambar deer, jungle cats, tiger, elephants, bison and snakes such as cobra, viper, kraits and non-poisonous species can be located within the confines of the sanctuary.
+Situated at stunning heights of 450-748 meters above sea level, diverse species of beasts such as sambar deer, jungle cats, tiger, elephants, bison and snakes such as cobra, viper, kraits and non-poisonous species can be located within the confines of the sanctuary.

-Situated adjacent to the world famous Idukki Arch Dam, the park is approximately 140 kilometers away from Madurai as well as 114 and 190 kilometers from Kottayam Railway station and Cochin International Airport.
+Situated adjacent to the world-famous Idukki Arch Dam, the park is approximately 140 kilometers away from Madurai as well as 114 and 190 kilometers from Kottayam Railway station and Cochin International Airport.

 Kumarakom Bird Sanctuary

 An ideal place for bird watching, Kumarakom Bird Sanctuary is home to exotic kinds of birds and the stunning lush greenery.
-Kumarakom is dotted with numerous natural attractions and is a prime tourist destinations of Kerala.
+Kumarakom is dotted with numerous natural attractions and is a prime tourist destination of Kerala.